 Reform and constant improvement are in UCAS’ DNA.

-Over the years, UCAS has evolved the admissions service to better serve applicants and broaden participation, including the introduction of Clearing Plus in 2020, the release of a new application experience integrating UCAS Apply and UCAS Track in 2021, and the launch of seven new widening participation questions in the application in 2022.
+Over the years, UCAS has evolved the admissions service to better serve applicants and broaden participation, with recent initiatives including the launch of seven new widening participation questions in the application in 2022, the structured reference in 2023 and the historical grades on entry data in 2024.

 The Future of Undergraduate Admissions (2023)